 Meet author Jean Alfieri

-How would you describe this book to someone in a 30-second blurb?
+How would you describe these books to someone in a 30-second blurb?

 What genre do you focus on?

 I’ve expanded from writing for children to offering self-guided journals to help people capture their fantastic stories.
 We all have them.
 Sometimes we just don’t know how to get started.
 Journaling can also be an instrumental tool for healing.
 A little guidance can make all the difference in getting the pen to paper.